18–20 Mar 2015

 Muon-induced neutrons are a problematic background for underground experiments searching for rare-event interactions such as WIMP dark-matter scatters, neutrino interactions with matter, neutrinoless double-beta decay, and proton decay.
 Current knowledge of both the rate and energy spectrum of such cosmogenic neutrons is limited.
 The Neutron Multiplicity Meter (NMM) is a water Cherenkov...

-Kimberly Palladino
+4. Kimberly Palladino (SLAC)

 20/03/2015, 11:20